oracoraque/slop_fork/README.md

 ## Modules

 pr0kbot automatically loads modules from the `/modules` directory.
 Modules can also be loaded or unloaded using `load` and `unload` methods.
-An included module (See [master]()) registers the commands `.unload` and `.load` for the bot master.
+An included module (**See**: [master](https://github.com/Ond/pr0kbot/blob/master/modules/master.js)) registers the commands `.unload` and `.load` for the bot master.
 This way you can add or remove modules without restarting the bot.
 There are two very simple module formats.

 ```js
 module.exports = {